 Portrait of Ommo Clark

-In 2004, I was managing the mortgage origination platform at Lehman Brothers in London — the e-trading system within the Mortgage Capital Division that captured loan applications and provided acceptances in principle to mortgage brokers.
-The systems were already pattern-matching and making predictions.
-We just hadn't started calling it AI yet.
+In 2004, I was managing a mortgage origination platform, the e-trading system within the Mortgage Capital Division of an investment bank in London, that captured loan applications and provided acceptances in principle to mortgage brokers.
+The systems were already pattern-matching and making predictions though we were not calling it AI yet.

 I started my career at Real Asset Management (now called MRI Software) in London, UK, supporting enterprise accounting and project management software — the kind of mission-critical infrastructure that taught me what makes systems trustworthy in the first place.
 The e-trading platforms, the AML risk-rating systems I worked on later at Lehman Brothers and Kaupthing Singer & Friedlander were doing what AI systems do now: ingesting structured and semi-structured information at scale, producing decisions, surfacing exceptions, and shaping outcomes for people who would never see the code.